ADGEfficiency/energy-py-linear/docs/docs/assets/evs.md

 # Electric Vehicle Charging

+Optimize an electric vehicle charging station using `epl.EVs`.

 Control a number of EV chargers to charge a number of charge events.

 Chargers are configured by their size given in `charger_mws`.